realabdulkhaliq/Prompting-Guide-for-Agentic-AI/GPT-5 prompting guide.md

 Write code for clarity first.
 Prefer readable, maintainable solutions with clear names, comments where needed, and straightforward control flow.
 Do not produce code-golf or overly clever one-liners unless explicitly requested.
 Use high verbosity for writing code and code tools.

 ```

+This dual usage of parameter and prompt resulted in a balanced format combining efficient, concise status updates and final work summary with much more readable code diffs.